 On March 19, 2021, ALLHC purchased additional 2,013 LTI shares from non-controlling interests of Mitsubishi Corporation.
 The transaction was accounted as an equity transaction since there was no change in control.
 The movements within equity are accounted for as follows:

-C arrying value
+Carrying value

 of Non- Difference

 Consideration controlling recognized

 Paid interests within Equity

-(In Thou (In Thousands, except for %)
+(In The ousands, except for %)

 5% in MC ₽200.51 ₽112.23 ₽88.28